Mushigawa-Ōsugi Station

 Mushigawa-Ōsugi Station (虫川大杉駅, Mushigawa-Ōsugi-eki) is a railway station located in the city of Jōetsu, Niigata, Japan operated by the third-sector operator Hokuetsu Express.

 Lines

 Mushigawa-Ōsugi Station is served by the Hokuhoku Line and is 44.8 kilometers from the terminus of the line at Muikamachi.

-tation layout
+Station layout

 The station has two elevated opposed side platforms with the station building underneath.
 The station is unattended.